Cassini-UVIS/users_guide/01_uvis_on_pds.md

 UVIS also includes

 * a high-speed photometer channel (HSP),
-* a hydrogen-deuterium absorption cell channel (HDAC), and
+* a hydrogen-deuterium absorption cell channel (HDAC),
 * an electronic and control subassembly.

 ### EUV